freedomotic/fd-user-manual/docs/source/use-cases/sed.rst

     Special Electronic Design

-The electrical system globally exploits the use of contactors in bistable relay for the control of devices and not natively provided for a home automation system.
-The home automation control adapters have been added at a later time and positioned in parallel to a preexisting plant, so as to read the status of the devices and also control the contactors.
-In this perspective, it wanted to show that it is possible to 'extend' a classic system with home automation controls, as well as to limit the planned set of activities and allow for retrofitting low costs.
+The electrical system globally exploits the use of contactors in bistable relay for the control of devices that are not natively provided for a home automation system.
+The home automation control adapters have been added at a later stage and positioned in parallel to a pre-existing plant, in order to read the status of the devices and control the contactors.
+In this perspective, it wanted to show that it is possible to 'extend' a classic system with home automation controls, also to limit the planned set of activities and allow for retrofitting low costs.
 The Easybox cards are therefore used to add a classic on the system advanced features, including:

 #.
-Timing the ignition of the fan coil in order to ensure a homogeneous air conditioning of rooms
+Timing the ignition of the fan coil, in order to ensure the homogeneous air conditioning of the rooms.
 #.
-Timing the switching off of devices, so as to minimize the wastage from forgetfulness.
+Timing the turning off of devices, in order to minimise the wastage from forgetfulness.
 #.
-Collect data on the use of the devices so as to estimate the fuel consumption and the resulting savings, compared to the scenario of a classic system.
+Collect data on the use of the devices, in order to estimate the fuel consumption and the resulting savings, compared to the scenario of a classic system.

 Software/Plugins
 ----------------